Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Implementation

 \subsection{Window Size}

-During the disk growing process, we maintain a data structure representing the region borders.
+During the disk growing, we maintain a data structure representing the regions' borders.
 They consist of oriented half-edge cycles.
-Note that this includes degenerate cases, such as a single vertex, which we interpret as a border of length~$0$, see Figure~\ref{fig:BorderLength0}.
+Note that this includes degenerate cases, such as a single vertex, interpreted as a border of length~$0$ (Figure~\ref{fig:BorderLength0}).
 Each time a new vertex and the two edges to its parent vertices are added to~$\mathcal{G}$, this creates four new half-edges which have to be linked to the existing borders.
-To avoid tracing very long distances along the borders, we introduce a \emph{window size} $w$ after which the tracing is stopped.
+To avoid \reb{traversing} very long distances along the borders \reb{when computing priorities of vertex candidates}, we introduce a \emph{window size} $w$ after which the \reb{traversal} is stopped.
 A \emph{window} then consists of $2w + 1$ vertices on a common border, running in both directions centered at the vertex currently considered.
+This provides a considerable speedup compared to the previous solution~\cite{lipschutz2021single}.

-Recall the \emph{split} and \emph{join} operation from Section~\ref{sec:DiskGrowingToCreateGraphAndRegions}.
-Note that by cutting the tracing at a finite window size, it is not longer possible to distinguish between a split and join operation in all cases.
-However, preliminary experiments showed that windows sizes of~${w\geq8}$ all produced the same quality output, despite not distinguishing splits or joins.
+Recall \emph{split} and \emph{join} from Section~\ref{sec:DiskGrowingToCreateGraphAndRegions}.
+Note that by cutting the \reb{traversal} at a finite window size, it is not longer possible to distinguish between a split and join operation in all cases.
+Preliminary experiments showed that window sizes of~${w\geq8}$ all produced the same quality output, despite not distinguishing splits or joins\reb{, as shown in the supplementary material}.

 Furthermore, we experienced that setting the window size to~${w=0}$ immediately creates noticeable negative effects on the result of the algorithm.
-In this case, our algorithm defaults to the \emph{breadth-first} strategy of~\cite{lipschutz2021single} and thus creates visible seams on the geometry, see Figures~\ref{fig:VisibleSeamExample} to~\ref{fig:VisibleSeamsAvoidedCloseup}.
+In this case, our algorithm defaults to the \emph{breadth-first} strategy of~\cite{lipschutz2021single} and thus creates visible seams on the geometry (Figures~\ref{fig:VisibleSeamExample} to~\ref{fig:VisibleSeamsAvoidedCloseup}).
 Starting from window sizes of~${w=2}$ or~${w=3}$, benefits in the quality of the output are apparent as larger visible seams are prevented.
-On the one hand, theoretically, a larger window size will increase the lookup time.
+Theoretically, a larger window size will increase the lookup time.
 Therefore, in our implementation of the algorithm, we go for~${w=8}$ as a large enough window size to reap its benefits, but a small enough one to not impact the algorithm's run time.